-Labour Day in Norway is celebrated on May 1st each year and is designed to celebrate the working class.
-The date was chosen as International Day to commemorate the Haymarket Affair, a worker rally that ended in violence in Chicago.
+Labour Day in Norway is celebrated on 1 May each year and is designed to celebrate the achievements and contributions of workers.
+The date was chosen to commemorate the Haymarket Affair, a 19th century worker rally that ended in violence in Chicago, USA.
 It is an official public holiday.

-In Norway, many people in the country participate in parades in order to draw attention to political issues that concern them as well as to pay recognition to the working class.
+In Norway today, many people in the country participate in parades in order to draw attention to political issues that concern them as well as to pay recognition to the working class.
 In many large cities, Labour Day events are organised by the labour unions themselves in an effort to promote unity among the workforce.
 Often, Labour Day celebrations in Norway have a strong political message.
-The Labour Party often uses the holiday to kick off election campaigns or push for more labour reforms.
-In working class neighbourhoods, they organise sing-a-longs and rallies.
-There are community breakfasts prior to parades and concerts provided to encourage support of the Labour Party agenda.